The name of this organization shall be the American Institute of Homeopathy, hereinafter referred to as the AIH.

 Section 3.02: ACTIVE MEMBERS:

-(a) REGULAR MEMBERS: shall be a Doctor of Medicine, a Doctor of Osteopathy, a Doctor of Dental Surgery, a Doctor of Homeopathy, an Advanced Practice Nurse, or a Physician's Assistant who shall hold a valid license to practice his or her profession in one of the States of the United States of America, who shall be eligible for membership in the professional society of the County or State in which he or she practices, who shall be of good standing in the community in which he or she resides, and who shall be actively engaged in the practice of homeotherapeutics.
+(a) REGULAR MEMBERS: shall be a Doctor of Medicine, a Doctor of Osteopathy, a Doctor of Naturopathic Medicine, a Doctor of Dental Surgery, a Doctor of Homeopathy, an Advanced Practice Nurse, or a Physician Assistant who shall hold a valid license to practice his or her profession in one of the States of the United States of America, who shall be eligible for membership in the professional society of the County or State in which he or she practices, who shall be of good standing in the community in which he or she resides, and who shall be actively engaged in the practice of homeotherapeutics.

 (b) MEMBERS IN TRAINING: shall be a Doctor of Medicine, a Doctor of Osteopathy, a Doctor of Dental Surgery, who participates in a valid medical, surgical, or dental training program, who shall be of good standing in the program, and who shall be prepared to practice homeotherapeutics.